Katsina Enrols 258,675 Civil Servants in Contributory Healthcare Scheme

 He explained that a survey by the scheme revealed that between 35 and 45 per cent of the consolidated salaries of civil servants across the state were being spent on healthcare services, hence the introduction of the contributory healthcare scheme.

-“From the onset of the enrolment exercise, we were able to register 258,675 enrollees that are currently accessing healthcare services across the state and credit 422 healthcare facilities in the state for giving healthcare services to the enrollees.”
+“From the outset of the enrolment exercise, we were able to register 258,675 enrollees that are currently assessing healthcare services across the state and credit 422 healthcare facilities in the state for giving healthcare services to the enrollees.”